July 24, 2024 companion plants for alyssum

 Why Marigolds?

 Marigolds are excellent companions for alyssum.
-They keep away pests like nematodes and aphids and their bright colors complement the white and purple hues of alyssum.
+They keep away pests like nematodes and aphids and the bright colors go really well with the whites and purples of alyssum.

 Growing Marigolds

-Soil: Marigolds prefer well-draining soil with a pH between 6.0 and 7.0.
+Soil: Marigolds prefer soil that drains well with a pH between 6.0 and 7.0.

 Sunlight: Full sun is ideal.